Werkov/Werkov.github.io/_posts/2022-01-26-ymp-explanation.md

-You can also imagine a [shim](https://en.wikipedia.org/wiki/Shim_(computing)) sitting between Alice and the ideal functionality that translates the messages from real world implemenation to the ideal functionality for Alice.
+You can also imagine a [shim](https://en.wikipedia.org/wiki/Shim_(computing)) sitting between Alice and the ideal functionality that translates the messages from real world implementation to the ideal functionality for Alice.

 	        m1 > +-----+             +-----+